 HDMR stands for High-Density Moisture Resistant board.
 It’s a new-generation material that offers superior durability and resistance to moisture.

-• Wardrobes: HDMR sheets are perfect for wardrobes, especially in areas with high humidity.
+- Wardrobes: HDMR sheet are perfect for wardrobes, especially in areas with high humidity.

-• Bathroom Furniture: Given its resistance to moisture, HDMR is excellent for bathroom cabinets and storage units.
+- Bathroom Furniture: Given its moisture resistance, HDMR is excellent for bathroom cabinets and storage units.

 Plywood